 Mr. Rober Lubin - Piano / Organ

 Ms. Ariana Arcu - Cello

-In addition to our traditional private lessons, we are excited that we are now expanding this ministry of arts education to include dance & fitness, visual arts and enhanced group music lessons targeted to begin Fall 2015!
+In addition to our traditional private lessons, we are excited that we are now expanding this ministry of arts education to include dance, visual arts and enhanced group music lessons targeted to begin Fall 2015!

 Please review the overview & schedule for additional information and fees (links below).
 Current HC families in good standing are given priority through May 15, 2015 and will be slotted based on time frame preferences noted in your enrollment form and class minimum goals.
 After which, remaining slots will be offered to wait list and prospective families.
 There is limited slot availability.
 Family interviews are required and scholarships may be available.